Work Based & Integrative Studies MA

 The MBA (WBIS) is firmly grounded in work based and action based learning and this is demonstrated by its learning methods and the experience of the teaching team of academics and practitioners.
 Many of the teaching team hold professional qualifications in addition to academic qualifications.

-The MBA (WBIS) can be negotiated within the parameters set by the benchmark, and culminates in a substantial Project / Dissertation via a Triple NELM.
+The MBA (WBIS) culminates in a substantial Project or Dissertation.
 This major piece of work gives the student an opportunity to demonstrate and comply with this QAA benchmark and also enhance their own career development within a working environment.